sul-cidr/histonets-cv/README.rst

                                   image.
 For reference, see http://scikit-imag
                                   e.org/docs/dev/auto_examples/xx_applications
                                   /plot_thresholding.html.
 Defaults to 'li'.
+  -i, --invert                    Invert the black and white colors of the
+                                  binary image prior to skeletonization.
   -o, --output FILENAME           File name to save the output.
 For images, if
                                   the file extension is different than IMAGE, a conversion is made.
 When not given,